Melansia/SteganographyAndCryptography/README.md

 ### Stage 2

-* [X] When the user inputs the command hide, the program prompt them for an input image filename with the message Input image file: and an output image filename with the message "Output image file:".
+* [X] When the user inputs the command hide, the program prompt them for an input image filename with the message "Input image file:" and an output image filename with the message "Output image file:".
 These are used for reading the input image file and writing the output image file, respectively.